BITSS/Citations/README.md

 1. Every combination of journal and data entry category has an `ods` template.
 2. Several people can work on filling out a template by copying it to their local machine and adding their initials to the file name.
 3. The data entered from several people on the same template is then compared.
-Differences in entry will be detected, and marked in a difference resolution template.
+Differences in entry will be detected across all filled out versions of the same template.
-4. Pairs with differing data entry then meet to resolve differences, and record those in a single copy of the difference resolution file.
+4. Detected differences are marked in a difference resolution template.
+Pairs of people with differing data entry meet to resolve differences, and record those in a single copy of the difference resolution file.
 5. The resolved differences are then "harmonized" across difference resolution pairs into a single file.

 Each of these steps has corresponding scripts and folders: